 Beets prefer a cooler climate and should be grown in well drained, loose textured soil.
 Choose a site that gets full sun and dig down deeply — at least 10 inches — to promote good root development.
 Work in 15 to 20 lbs of garden compost for every 100 square feet of soil.
 Beets also make an excellent raised bed crop, just make sure that they get plenty of water.

 How to Plant

 Sow seeds 1 inch apart in rows in early spring or late fall.
 Beets can withstand freezing temperatures, but plants exposed to 2 to 3 weeks of cold weather (below 50˚F) may go to seed early, especially after the first leaves have developed.
 Thin rows as plants develop and apply 4 to 8 inches of mulch to help maintain soil moisture and limit weeds.
 Promote rapid growth by feeding every three weeks with a balanced organic fertilizer and seaweed extract.

 Tip: The highest yield of baby beets is obtained when they are sown at a rate of 10 to 15 seeds per sq. ft.
-For larger more mature beetroots, the best spacing is 5 to 10 seeds per sq. ft.
+For larger more mature roots, the best spacing is 5 to 10 seeds per sq. ft.

-Begin harvest when roots reach 1 inch across (typically 55 to 70 days after sowing seeds).
-Do not allow beetroots to grow larger than 3 inches or they will be tough and woody.
+Begin harvesting beets when roots reach 1 inch across (typically 55 to 70 days after sowing seeds).
+Do not allow roots to grow larger than 3 inches or they will be tough and woody.
 Try to leave at least 1 inch of foliage on the root to avoid bleeding during cooking.
-Beet greens are ready to harvest 30-45 days after planting.
+Greens are ready to harvest 30-45 days after planting.

-Note: Beets can be refrigerated for several weeks.
+Beets can be refrigerated for several weeks.
 To store overwinter, pack in damp sawdust and keep cool.